Injured Halep withdraws from Miami Open

-Simona Halep has withdrawn from the Miami Open due to a shoulder injury.

-Halep beat Caroline Garcia in the second round in Florida on Thursday, but an issue with the world number three's right shoulder prevented her from facing Anastasija Sevastova.
+Halep beat Caroline Garcia in the second round in Florida on Friday (AEDT), but an issue with the world No.3's right shoulder prevented her from facing Anastasija Sevastova.

 The two-time grand slam champion said: "I'm very sorry to I have to pull out of the singles and doubles at the Miami Open, but my injury doesn't let me play here as expected.